DaleBingham/microservices-synchronous/salesapi/README.md

-# Client API using NodeJS and PostgreSQL
+# Client API using Java Spring Boot and MongoDB
 This is a single Java Spring Boot API microservice with MongoDB backend as a POC.
 It was started with the Spring Initialzr https://start.spring.io.
 It is to show how to do a single API around a particular domain with a database that is its own in a separate programming language and database server.
 This requires Docker, Java v 8.0 or later, and a web browser to run.
 Optionally you can use a SQL tool such as mongo-express to view the database if you so desire.

 ## Database Container